eclipse-archived/codewind-operator/README.md

 jane1               jane       codewind    23m   devex001   Completed    https://codewind-gatekeeper-jane1.10.98.117.7.nip.io
 ```

 The `kubectl get codewinds` command lists all the running Codewind deployments in the specified namespace.
 Each line represents a deployment and includes the username of the developer it has been assigned to.
 The Keycloak service name and auth config status.
 Most importantly users will need their Access URL which they will add to the IDE when creating a connection.
-Use the -n flag to target a specific namespace e.g. `-n codewind`
+Use the -n flag to target a specific namespace, for example: `-n codewind`

 Note: